Filmmaking Stuff | For Independent Filmmakers

 Seth Hymes

 If you’re considering film school, here’s the litmus test.
-If it’s a community college or vocational school where classes are anywhere from $60 to $1000, go for it.
+Is it a community college or vocational school where classes are anywhere from $60 to $1000?
 If anyone is charging more than that, they are making an obscene profit and should be dismissed outright.
 You will be mocked within the film business for attending such an institution.
 Instead, I recommend that students save their money, buy their own equipment, and learn how to shoot their own movie.

 These days, filmmakers can learn everything you need to know in a week or less.